-There will always be some risk, the key is determining what is an acceptible level.
+There will always be some risk, the key is determining what is an acceptable level.

 The best way to avoid tree related risk is by having a vegetation plan that covers the selection, planting, care and removal of trees.
 If these issues are given due consideration trees will be healther with less structural issues and will be cheaper to maintain.

 For Victoria we recommend each year by a suitably qualified arborist, and as an ongoing process by internal staff such as groundskeepers.
 For tropical areas every six to eight months.